Local Plumbing Faucet Repair in Mill Valley, CA

 Hard-water scale and debris collect in the aerator screen and cartridge, choking the flow.
 Clearing or replacing them restores pressure at the Mill Valley tap.

 - On-site diagnosis.
-On arrival we diagnose the faucet repair on-site — free for most repairs, $39 on minor service calls (waived if you proceed).
-You see the issue and the fix before we start.
+Diagnosis happens on-site: free for most faucet repair repairs, $39 on minor service calls (waived if you proceed).
+Nothing starts until you've seen the issue and the plan.

-Faucet repair in Mill Valley is priced from $89, flat-rate and quoted in writing before any work begins — no hourly creep, no surprise add-ons.
+The Mill Valley price for faucet repair runs from $89: flat-rate, quoted in writing up front, never an hourly meter or a surprise add-on.
 Seniors (65+) and military save 10% on labor, and financing covers jobs over $1,500 at 0% APR for 12 months.
 Comparing faucet repair cost in Mill Valley?
 The written flat rate holds for 30 days, and 0% financing covers the larger jobs.

-Faucet Repair the United States starts at from $89, every faucet repair quote is flat-rate and presented in writing before work begins — no surprise add-ons, no hourly creep.
+Faucet Repair in Mill Valley, CA starts at from $89, every faucet repair quote is flat-rate and presented in writing before work begins — no surprise add-ons, no hourly creep.
 Seniors (65+) and military save 10% on labor, and financing covers projects over $1,500 at 0% APR for 12 months, with no prepayment penalty.

 Our faucet repair carries a 10-year workmanship guarantee — separate from any manufacturer warranty on the parts themselves.
 If the faucet repair we performed fails because of how we did it, we come back and fix it free for a full decade.
-Water heaters and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.
+Appliances and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.

 We quote faucet repair on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate faucet repair quote is written and good for 30 days.

-Areas we serve for faucet repair
+Where we provide faucet repair

 We provide faucet repair throughout Mill Valley, CA and the surrounding Marin County area.
 Serving Tamalpais Valley, Strawberry, Almonte and surrounding neighborhoods.
 Coastal salt air around Mill Valley accelerates corrosion of copper pipe, brass fittings, and water heater tanks — we fit corrosion-resistant brass and PEX and check anode rods to compensate.